Touchpoint: Pre-purchase, purchase and post-purchase

-Moreover, emphasizing the fact that touchpoints are any point in which the brand communicates with the consumer, the post-purchase stage of the decision making process is where the retention of consumers becomes vital.
-In saying this, examples of post-purchase touchpoints are, customer satisfaction surveys, product warranties, post-purchase customer service and support, loyalty programs and even billing processes.
+Moreover, emphasizing the fact that touchpoints are any point in which the brand communicates with the consumer, the post-purchase stage of the decision-making process is where the retention of consumers becomes vital.
+In saying this, examples of post-purchase touch points are, customer satisfaction surveys, product services, post-purchase customer service and support, loyalty programs, and even billing processes.
 All such touchpoints enable brands or companies to retain customers and nurture the relationship between consumer and brand.
-These touchpoints also provide brands with a sense of being able to control the post-purchase element of a consumer's decision making process in a more effective manner.
+These touchpoints also provide brands with a sense of being able to control the post-purchase element of a consumer's decision-making process in a more effective manner.
 This is done in the hope that customers can relate to the brand on a positive level.
 To further highlight the importance of the post-purchase touchpoints, there is a need for brands to be readily available to and accessible by customers in order for them to remain trusting of the brand, rather than being perceived by the customer as a quick opportunity to make a sale with no post-purchase care.

-A brand touchpoint, also known as a brand encounter is formed when a consumer is exposed to a brand.
+A brand touchpoint, also known as a brand encounter, is formed when a consumer is exposed to a brand.
 This exposure can occur in many different forms such as an advertisement featured on television, radio, in a newspaper or magazine.
 Other forms of advertising could include a display on a billboard located on the roadside, discussions regarding the product on talkback radio, a product in a window display or a verbal discussion between friends and family, all giving exposure to the brand.
 All of these touchpoints create a “brand experience” for the consumer.

 Touchpoints are the first association that a consumer have with a product or service offered by a company or individual and are the contact points between a consumer and said provider of services (Clatworthy, 2011).
 The touchpoint offers a link between the consumer and the service, acting as a go between of what the consumer wants and what the service provider is offering, providing a central service in the communication between customer and supplier (2011: 16).
 The touchpoint is the first interaction that a customer has with a company and that interaction is considered as the starting point of a customer journey (2011:15).
 The customer journey/experience is the full involvement that a customer has with a particular brand, starting at the first connection between customer and service, and ending with the purchasing of a product or service and the advocacy of said product or service to others (Richardson, 2010).
 Touchpoints provide the basis and foundations for information gathering techniques used by customers.